Dominance and submission: Consent and contracts

 Although they take all the precautions to the events, coercion and sexual assault still occur inside and outside the community.
-There are many forms to this that include, knowingly violating consent, accidental violations, and misunderstandings from the lack of communication towards definitions and agreed-upon activities.
+There are many forms to this that include knowingly violating consent, accidental violations, and misunderstandings from the lack of communication towards definitions and agreed-upon activities.
 The National Coalition for Sexual Freedom (NCSF) is an educational organization that is driven to propose positive and safe sex that was founded in 1997.
-They conducted a survey with 4,598 participants in BDSM and 1,307 of them reported being touched without consent.
+They conducted a survey with 4,598 participants in BDSM, and 1,307 of them reported being touched without consent.
 Out of the participants, 26% reported they were attacked by a predator and 33% said they were coerced.
 81% of the sample said that during the activity they wanted it to stop.
-It's important to include that participants of BDSM are not more likely to be coerced or sexually assaulted, there is no significant relationship between the two.
+It is important to include that participants of BDSM are not more likely to be coerced or sexually assaulted, there is no significant relationship between the two.
 That being said just because someone participates in a dominant and submissive relationship does not mean they will eventually be sexually assaulted or coerced.

 Consensual non-consensuality is a mutual agreement to act as if consent has been waived within safe, sane limits.
 It is an agreement that consent is given in advance, sometimes without foreknowledge of the exact actions planned, though within defined limits subject to a safeword, reasonable care, common sense, or other restrictions.
 The consent is given with the intent of its being irrevocable under normal circumstances.
 As such, it is a show of extreme trust and understanding and is usually undertaken only by partners who know each other well, or otherwise agree to set clear, safe limits on their activities.

 It is not unusual to grant consent only for an hour or for an evening.
 When a scene lasts for more than a few hours, it is common to draft a "scene contract" that defines what will happen and who is responsible for what.
 It is a good way to work out what all the parties want and usually improves the experience.
 Some contracts can become quite detailed and run for many pages, especially if a scene is to last a weekend or more.